heinhtetPS/FiftyFifty/README.md

 ![alt text](https://github.com/heinhtetPS/weather-test/blob/master/public/preview.jpg "preview")

-This is a simple single-page app that tests your knowledge of
+This is a simple single-page app that tests your knowledge of random statistics relating to world countries such as population, capital cities, size etc...
+Each questions has only 2 choices, making it a 50/50 chance of getting it right.
+However, can you do it 10 times in a row?

 ### MVP GOALS
 - User is posed a question with 2 options to choose from.